nuvolaris/nuvolaris-training/0-common/pres.md

      - or provide us any other proof you signed it (like being Apache Contributor etc)

 ---
-# Copyright
+# Before contributing
-## Aassign it to the an Open Souce Foundations

-- We ask you to assigne the copyright to an open source
+- Assign the copyright to an open source foundation

-- *Every file* you contribute *must* have the header with:
+- *Every file* you contribute *must* have the header with **copyrigh** and **license**
-  - the copyright:
-     `Copyright 2022 Apache Software Foundation`
+  -  `Copyright 2022 Apache Software Foundation`
-  - the license:
-    `Released under the Apache License...`
+  -  `Released under the Apache License...`

   - There is a GitHub Action checking every Pull Request
     - Adding license to your work is as easy as running:
     `license-eye header fix`

 ---
 # How to contribute

+1. Community
+1. Issue
-- Fork
+1. Fork
-- Code
+1. Code
-- Send a Pull Request
+1. Pull Request
+1. Rewiew
+1. Merge